 5 Special Education Teachers

-There are six Special Need Assistants, one part-time secretary and part-time caretaker and two cleaners.
+There are seven Special Need Assistants, one part-time secretary and part-time caretaker.

-- Curriculum: The Revised Primary School Curriculum, The Grow In Love/Alive-o Programme
+• Curriculum: The Revised Primary School Curriculum, Grow in Love.

 Guiding Principles: Within the context and parameters of Department regulations and programmes, the rights of the patron as set out in the Education Act (1998), and the funding and resources available, the school supports the principles of: